Asif Nawaz Janjua

 His unexpected death was initially surrounded by uncertainty, with some speculating foul play after high levels of arsenic poisoning were detected in his body.
 His family requested for further investigation, including the exhumation of his body and an autopsy conducted with the assistance of international experts from France, Britain, and the United States.
 The cause of death was supposedly a heart attack.
 In April 1993, Janjua's widow Nuzhat, publicly alleged that her husband had been poisoned.
 She claimed that the assassins were Director General Intelligence Bureau Brigadier Imtiaz, Shahbaz Sharif, and Chaudhary Nisar Ali Khan.

 Born in the Jhelum District of Punjab Province, Janjua came from a Punjabi Janjua Rajput family.
 He was educated at St Mary's Cambridge School and later received military training at the Pakistan Military Academy and the Royal Military Academy Sandhurst.
-Throughout his career, he was recognised for his discipline and leadership, culminating in the award of the Sword of Honour at Sandhurst.
+Throughout his career, he was recognised for his discipline and leadership.

 During his military career, Janjua participated in the Indo-Pakistani War of 1965 and the Indo-Pakistani War of 1971, where he was involved in key battles such as the Battle of Chamb.
 He progressed through the ranks, holding various significant positions, including Chief of General Staff and Corps Commander of V Corps.
 He played a role in overseeing military operations, particularly in Karachi and Sindh, during a period of rising instability in the country.